 File Articles of Organization with the State

-The Articles of Organization (Form LLC-1) must include the following:
+When forming an LLC in California, the Articles of Organization (Form LLC-1) must include the following:

 - The LLC’s name